 Where to shop

-In the East Nashville (are you sensing a theme here?) the shops at Porter East have a bunch of options (for parents and kids alike) within spitting distance of each other, and another nearby family favorite is The Getalong, which hosts story hours, singalongs, kid crafting sessions, and more.
+In the East Nashville (are you sensing a theme here?) the shops at Porter East have a bunch of options (for parents and kids alike) within spitting distance of each other, and another nearby family favorite is The Getalong, which hosts plenty of kid-friendly events.
 Oh, and they’ll sell you a legit kid-sized ukelele in pretty much any color.

 What to do & where to play

 If you’re a traveling family, chances are you’re in the market for a park — or five.
 Two of my son’s favorites are Shelby Bottoms Park in East Nashville (complete with river trails, hummingbirds and a toy-filled kids play area) or head southwest for Radnor Lake State Park (and its turkeys, turtles, egrets and more).